microsoft/ML-For-Beginners/NLP/2-Tasks/README.md

 >
 > Every word that has been tokenised can be tagged as a part of speech - is the word a noun, a verb, or adjective etc. The sentence `the quick red fox jumped over the lazy brown dog` might be POS tagged as *fox* = noun, *jumped* = verb etc.
 >
-> Parsing is recognising what words are related to each other in a sentence - for instance `the quick red fox jumped` is an adjective-noun-verb sequence that is is separate from `lazy brown dog` sequence.
+> Parsing is recognizing what words are related to each other in a sentence - for instance `the quick red fox jumped` is an adjective-noun-verb sequence that is is separate from `lazy brown dog` sequence.

 > 🎓 **Word and Phrase Frequencies**
 >
-> A useful tool when analysing a large body of text is to build a dictionary of every word or phrase of interest and how often it appears.
+> A useful tool when analyzing a large body of text is to build a dictionary of every word or phrase of interest and how often it appears.
 The phrase `the quick red fox jumped over the lazy brown dog` has a word frequency of 2 for `the`.

 ### Example: